tanrax/maza-ad-blocking/README.md

 sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder
 ```

-### Extra: dnsmasq is in charge of solving all DNS
+### Bonus: dnsmasq is in charge of solving all DNS

 Add in confiigure file: `/usr/local/etc/dnsmasq.conf`